-The first study of monotreme sleep was performed on the short beaked echidna (Allison et al., 1972) and reported the presence of nonREM sleep and the complete absence of REM sleep.
-A more recent study of unit activity in the echidna (Siegel et al., 1996) found that whereas there was no sleep state with rapid eye movements and twitching; during sleep with high voltage EEG brainstem reticular formation units fired in the irregular burst-pause pattern that characterizes REM sleep, not in the slow regular pattern of nonREM sleep (Siegel and Tomaszewski, 1983; Huttenlocher, 1961).
-This finding suggests that while the monotremes may not have the low voltage EEG of placental and marsupial REM sleep, they may have aspects of the brainstem activation that underlies its principal features.
+The first study of monotreme sleep was performed on the short-beaked echidna, 1 and reported the presence of non-REM sleep and the complete absence of REM sleep.
+A more recent study of unit activity in the echidna 46 found that, whereas there was no sleep state with rapid eye movements and twitching, during sleep with high-voltage electroencephalogram (EEG), brainstem reticular formation units fired in the irregular burst-pause pattern that characterizes REM sleep, not in the slow regular pattern of non-REM sleep, in the slow regular pattern of non-REM sleep.
+24,44 This finding suggests that, while the monotremes may not have the low-voltage EEG of placental and marsupial REM sleep, they may have aspects of the brainstem activation that underlies its principal features.
 Examination of the platypus was undertaken to elucidate the nature of sleep in this most plesiomorphic mammal.